EUCAIM/upv-node-workstation-images/README.md

    If your app has a user interface intended for the user to interact with, then you need to install a desktop environment, details in the next chapter.
    If your app has a web user interface, then you need to install a desktop environment and also a web browser to let the user access to your web service running in the same machine ("http://localhost", the remote localhost)[^note].
-   In order to use interactive images, **a helm chart must be created** (see the [helm chart guide](https://github.com/chaimeleon-eu/helm-chart-common)).
+   In order to use interactive images, **a helm chart must be created** (see the [helm chart guide](helm-charts/README.md)).
-   And once uploaded to the charts repository, a new application will appear in the CHAIMELEON's apps catalog and the user will be able to deploy a remote desktop with that image.
+   And once uploaded to the charts repository, a new application will appear in the platform's apps catalog and the user will be able to deploy a remote desktop with that image.

 [^note]: You can think it is more simple and efficient in resources to put your web service in a platform public endpoint,
          directly accesible from the user's local desktop browser (so the remote desktop is not needed),